StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 # Slurm
 ## Exercise 7
 ### a.
 Look at the available modules for the latest version of R.  Import this latest version of R as a cluster module.
-Check this version of R is indeed now running on your system.
+Check this version of R is indeed now running on your system using the command: `Rscript --version`.
+[Note: to run R code already saved to a file, you need to execute the `Rscript` command.]

 ### b.
 1. Look at all the currently running jobs submitted to the cluster.
 Can you see any long-running jobs?
 Are CPU / GPU nodes being used?
 Who has most jobs running on the cluster?